Azure/terraform-azure-avm-res-appconfiguration-configurationstore/README.md

 - `lock` - (Optional) The lock level to apply to the private endpoint.
 Default is `None`.
 Possible values are `None`, `CanNotDelete`, and `ReadOnly`.
 - `tags` - (Optional) A mapping of tags to assign to the private endpoint.
 - `subnet_resource_id` - The resource ID of the subnet to deploy the private endpoint in.
-- `subresource_name` - The name of the subresource.
-Should be `configurationStores` to properly configure this resource.
 - `private_dns_zone_group_name` - (Optional) The name of the private DNS zone group.
 One will be generated if not set.
 - `private_dns_zone_resource_ids` - (Optional) A set of resource IDs of private DNS zones to associate with the private endpoint.
 If not set, no zone groups will be created and the private endpoint will not be associated with any private DNS zones.
 DNS records must be managed external to this module.
 - `application_security_group_resource_ids` - (Optional) A map of resource IDs of application security groups to associate with the private endpoint.
 The map key is deliberately arbitrary to avoid issues where map keys maybe unknown at plan time.